CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 ### Migration

-If your application doesn't match any criteria of the list in the `Application migration` section, then you can go to the `Information` pane of your application and under the `Zone` label, chose your target zone.
+If your application doesn't match any criteria of the list in the `Application migration` section, then you can go to the `Information` pane of your application.
+Under the `Zone` label, chose your target zone.
 Once selected, you can save your changes using the `Save` button at the bottom of the page.

 After saving, you can now redeploy your application in the `Overview`, it will redeploy on the new zone.